Why You are Trapped In An Online Echo Chamber and What To Do About It

 Consider the websites that you visit, the social media platforms you frequent, the forums that you post in and the people you associate with online.
 How often do you hear a dissenting view?
 Moreover, how often does that dissenting view gain traction and change opinions?
 Have your opinions ever changed on a strongly held issue based on online discussion?

-Take Feminism versus Men’s Rights Activism (MRA), although any contested issue would suffice.
+Take Feminism versus Men’s Rights Activism (MRA) as an echo chamber example, although any contested issue would suffice.
 Note that while I do have a nuanced opinion on this topic, that is not the point of this piece.
 Rather I want you to consider why you hold your opinion on this topic.

 What things in your life made you a Feminist or MRA?
 It could be your gender, sexuality, life experiences, income levels, country, religion or a plethora of other factors.
 You probably have many reasons supporting your beliefs and many counters to the common arguments against those beliefs.
 If you are particularly passionate you may regularly post articles, memes or videos promoting your point of view.